- How Safe is Eating Broccoli in Pregnancy?

 - Take a pot and add some butter to it.
 Let it sit on medium heat and melt.
 Add chopped onion to it and let it become soft.

-- Follow it up by adding chicken broth and putting chopped broccoli in it.
+- Follow it up by adding chicken broth/ vegetable stock/ water and putting chopped broccoli in it.
 Cook this entire mixture for about 15 minutes or so.

-- Lower the flame and put in the cheese cubes.
+- Lower the flame and add the cheese cubes.
 Once they melt, add the garlic powder and top off with milk.

 Cooking Time: 40-50 minutes